binkley/homebrewery-files/witch.md

 You may use this feature once, and regain its use when you finish a long rest.

-#### Returning
+**Returning**.
 When you return to your own body, voluntarily or otherwise, you fall **Prone** and are **Incapacitated** until the end of your next turn.
 Borrowing ends immediately if the borrowed creature is reduced to 0 hit points.

-#### Weariness

-_Your training and unnatural endurance allow you to remain in a borrowed body far longer than others could._
+**Weariness**. _Your training and unnatural endurance allow you to remain in a borrowed body far longer than others could._

 Borrowing a creature is a mental and physical challenge.
 As your mind inhabits a creature&rsquo;s body and your own body lies dormant, the strain grows and you gain 1 level of _Exhaustion_ when you reach the listed duration, and 1 additional level for each further period of that length thereafter.